Welcome to today's edition of the Rush 24-7 podcast.

 I'm not making any of this up.

-This is from uh from CNET News CNET.com.
+This is from CNETNews, CNET.com.

-Uh the bill would give the president emergency control over the internet to control personal computers and networks, private sector computers and networks, without explaining what the national cybersecurity alert is or danger is.
+The bill would give the president emergency control over the internet to control personal computers and networks, private sector computers and networks, without explaining what the national cybersecurity alert is or danger is.

 What even the constitutional right to privacy?

-What about the Constitution?
+What about the Constitution, period, with this administration?

 I kid you not.

-Governor Schwarzenegger is hoping that the Great California garage sale will turn government clutter like surplus prison uniforms and office furniture into cash to bulk up the state's depleted finances.
+Governor Schwarzenegger is hoping that the great California garage sale will turn government clutter like surplus prison uniforms and office furniture into cash to bulk up the state's depleted finances.

-That Terminator has a garage sale to pay the state's bills.
+The Terminator has a garage sale to pay the state's bills.

 An offer on offer as the state clears out clutter are nearly 600 state-owned vehicles, thousands of pieces of office furniture, computers, electronics, jewelry, pianos, even a surfboard, a food saver, and an Xbox 360 gaming system.